RushikeshSarap/MPR5/README.md

 # AI Admission Chatbot Backend

-This repository contains a minimal backend skeleton for an AI-powered admission assistant widget using Mistral for embeddings/chat and a vector DB (Pinecone example).
+This repository contains a minimal backend skeleton for an AI-powered admission assistant widget using Mistral for embeddings/chat and a vector DB (Pinecone).

 ## Setup